 Location: 433 Manitoba Avenue / Bosworth Street

 Style: Colonial Revival

 Contractor: Wilson and Wilson, Limited of Regina

 Description: The building faces northeast and is a two story red coloured brick and limestone structure.
+The building is located on landscaped grounds in the centre of Kerrobert.
 The northeast front has a central entrance framed with stone, two columns and a pediment at the top of the first story.
 The corner sections project slightly.
 The second story windows are arched and a horizontal stone belt runs between the first and second stories.
 The red coloured roof is hipped.
 A stone coast of arms is above the entrance at the roof line.
 The large courtroom is located on the second story.
 The building is located on spacious grounds.
 The building is now the Kerrobert City Hall.

 Note: The cost of construction of the courthouse was $145,000.